jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 "Build the temple.
 Honor the gods.
 I look forward to the festivals."
 Thales turns toward the hill.
 "But if anyone wishes to discuss what patterns we might observe, I'll be there."

-I return to my ship.
-I have nothing to trade here now.
-In Miletus, merchants speak of Thales's ideas—measuring pyramids by shadows, predicting floods by stars.
+I trade with the Raven, an Illyrian named Agapius.
+A knife, shovels, and cloaks, for gold he's found.

+I shake his hand hard.
+"Rebuild.
+We are Greeks."

+I show him the twenty wine flasks I leave for the community.

-Greeks will rebuild.
+Greeks will sort this rubble.
+Rebuild.
 Trade will return.
 I will move cargo port to port, and return to help civilization regrow here.

 I look back at the hill.

-Three people walk with the philosopher.
+Three people walk with Thales, the philosopher.

 #### Use of Reason